gghill/gghill/README.md

 Currently living in Bodø Norway :mount_fuji: originally from Northern California 🌉

-🌊 I've recently finished my Msc in Marine Biology at the Arctic University of Norway and started a PhD at Nord University in Bodø studying aquaculture in a changing climate 🐟
+🌊 I'm now halfway through my PhD at Nord University in Bodø studying aquaculture in a changing climate after a Msc in Marine Biology at the Arctic University of Norway (UiT)  🐟

 💬 Ask me about RNA-seq, eDNA, differential gene expression, or check out my [thesis repo](https://github.com/gghill/thesis-RNAseq)

 When I'm staring at GitHub, I'm probably wishing I was diving 🐡, skiing ⛷️, or mountain biking 🚵‍

-📖 I'm currently reading Isaac Asimov's short stories
+📖 I'm currently reading The Yosemite by John Muir

-👾 I'm currently playing Breath of the Wild, Waterdeep Dragon Heist (5e), and Magic the Gathering
+👾 I'm currently playing AC Black Flag, Waterdeep Dragon Heist (5e), and Magic the Gathering

 🎧 I'm currently listening to ...